 The Manager's process is designed to produce 'best ideas' to drive active fund management within a rigorous control framework.
-The framework begins through narrowing down the universe of stocks by passing those companies with a market capitalisation above £100 million through a screening process which highlights the weakest performing stocks.
-This isolates opportunities with attractive sentiment characteristics which are then in turn scrutinised in greater detail to identify investment opportunities.
+The framework begins through narrowing down the universe of stocks by passing those companies with a market capitalisation above $\pounds 200$ million through a screening process which highlights the weakest performing stocks.
+This isolates opportunities with the most negative sentiment characteristics which are then in turn scrutinised in greater detail to identify investment opportunities.